ntf229/dustModels/README.md

-### Python versions of the dust models used in FSPS
+### Python versions of dust attenuation models

-For all two-conponent dust models, the young stars are attenuated by a power-law

 Includes the following dust models:
 - Calzetti
 - Cardelli (MW extinction)
 - Power Law
 - Kriek and Conroy
+- TEA

-All dust models except Calzetti are two-component dust models in which the young stars are attenuated by a power law with separate Av and power law index parameters before being combined with the old stars and attenuated by the selected dust model.
+All dust models except Calzetti and TEA are two-component dust models in which the young stars are attenuated by a power law with separate Av and power law index parameters before being combined with the old stars and attenuated by the selected dust model.